mdvanes/polygram/BLOG.md

 For [reasons beyond my control](http://mdworld.nl/blog/webdevelopment/2017/07/30/polymer2-redux/) I'm working with Polymer 2 at the moment.
 Although the idea of web components is great, the choice for HTML imports that comes with Polymer 2 makes integration into a modern development stack cumbersome, as will become clear soon.

-**polyfills for html imports are available, but these are pretty intransparent**
+Also, HTML imports are not widely supported by browsers and although polyfills exist, only [Chrome (surprise!)](https://caniuse.com/#search=html%20imports) will have native support for the foreseeable future.

 Using TypeScript seems like a good choice, because strong typing helps prevent runtime errors.
 Additionally it would a good opportunity to try out the [Scala-TS-interfaces project](https://github.com/code-star/scala-ts-interfaces) by my